Work in progress

 The optimal transition to a low-carbon economy must account for adjustment costs in switching from dirty to clean capital, technological progress, and economic and climatic shocks.
 We study the low-carbon transition using a dynamic stochastic general equilibrium model with emissions abatement costs calibrated on a large energy modelling database, solved with recursive methods.
 We show how capital inertia puts upward pressure on emissions and temperatures in the short run, but that nonetheless it is optimal to actively disinvest from -- to `strand' -- a significant share of the dirty capital stock.
 Conversely, clean technological progress, as well as uncertainty about climatic and economic factors, lead to lower emissions and temperatures in the long run.
 Putting these factors together, we estimate a net premium of 33% on the optimal carbon price today relative to a `straw man' model with perfect capital mobility, fixed abatement costs and no uncertainty.

-'Warning words in a warming world: Central bank communication and climate change' (with D. Romelli and J. Deyris)
+'Warning words in a warming world: Central bank communication and climate change' (with D. Romelli, J. Deyris and G. Scalisi) Working paper Conditionally accepted at European Economic Review

-We study climate-related central bank communication using a novel dataset containing 32,359 speeches from 131 central banks over the 1986-2021 period.
-We employ natural language processing techniques to identify three evolving climate-related narratives centred around `sustainable development', `green finance' and `climate-related financial risks'.
-We find central bank public communication strategies to be primarily driven by underlying institutional factors.
-Finally, we study the impact of communication on equity prices and find that firms characterised by better environmental scores benefit from the more frequent and intense engagement of central banks on climate-related topics.
+We study climate-related central bank communication using a novel dataset containing 35,343 speeches from 131 central banks over the 1986-2023 period.
+We employ natural language processing techniques to identify and trace the evolution of key climate-related narratives centred around `green finance' and `climate-related financial risks' themes.
+We find central bank public communication strategies to be primarily driven by underlying institutional factors, rather than exposure to climate-related risks.
+We then study the impact of climate-related communication on financial market dynamics through both a portfolio and a firm-level analysis.
+We find that equity returns of 'green' firms outperform those of 'dirty' firms when central banks engage more frequently and intensely with climate-related topics.
+This effect is stronger when the dominant narrative revolves around climate-related financial risks.

 'The network effects of carbon pricing' (with H. Massoni and S. Trsek)